Certora/Documentation/docs/ref-manual/cvl/invariants.md

 However, it is possible to write invariants whose value depends on things other than the contract's storage.
-The truth of an expression may depend on the state of other contracts or on environment variables.
+The truth of an expression may depend on the state of other contracts or on the {term}`environment`.
 For these invariants, the expression can change from `true` to `false` without invoking a method on the main contract.